tmpfs/async-validate/README.md

 ### Length

 To validate an exact length of a field specify the `len` property.
-For `string` and `array` types comparison is performed on the `length` property, for the `number` type the this property indicates and exact match for the `number`, ie, it may only be strictly equal to `len`.
+For `string` and `array` types comparison is performed on the `length` property, for the `number` type the this property indicates an exact match for the `number`, ie, it may only be strictly equal to `len`.

 If the `len` property is combined with the `min` and `max` range properties, `len` takes precedence.